- iPhone 12, iPhone 12 mini, iPhone 12 Pro, iPhone 12 Pro Max

 - Identify your iPhone or iPad model.

-- Remove or switch the SIM card.
+- Remove or switch your iPhone SIM card or iPad SIM card.

 - Damage to the SIM tray or the device caused by a modified SIM card isn't covered by Apple's hardware warranty.
 If you cut or modify your SIM card to fit a different device model, you might not be able to connect to cellular networks or access certain features using that device.